arunavo4/arunavo4/README.md

 <br>

 ### Glad to see you here!
 I’m a full-stack developer currently working full-time with Microsoft.
-In my free time I like to work on Trading Bots ranging from Reinforcement Learning, Supervised CNN based bots, NEAT/GA based bots and plain old Algo-Trading.
+In my free time I like to work on NFT Projects Building Metaplex CandyMachine@Solana, Trading Bots ranging from Reinforcement Learning, Supervised CNN based bots, NEAT/GA based bots and plain old Algo-Trading.
 I also like to contribute to exciting projects in the Crypto Trading world.

 My day to day work involves full-stack development ranging from frontend to building highly scalable and available dotnet core API's, doing fully automated CI/CD Pipelines in Azure DevOps, Deploying to Multi-Cloud Environments(Azure, GCP AWS).